 Dr. Domenech Rodríguez actively participates in activities that provide "service to the profession."
 At present she is President of the National Latina/o Psychological Association.
 On the Utah State University campus, Dr. Domenech Rodríguez serves as the Chair of the Institutional Review Board.
 She is also a proud "Ally on Campus."

 Dr. Domenech Rodríguez is a licensed psychologist in Utah, Idaho, and Puerto Rico.
 She obtained her doctoral degree at Colorado State University in 1999.
 There she trained at the Tri-Ethnic Center for Prevention Research.
 She also completed a postdoctoral fellowship with the Family Research Consortium - III at the University of Washington under the joint mentorship of Drs.
 Ana Mari Cauce and Marion Forgatch.
 Dr. Domenech Rodríguez was born and raised in Puerto Rico and currently lives in Logan, UT.
-She has two daughters.
+She has two children.

 Research Interests: Ethnicity and mental health, research ethics